Clause Sets

 name that reflects the overall document ("Lease, corporation";

-"Lease, individual"; etc.).
 When you assemble a document, you

-entire document for the right kind of activity will be created.
+entire document for the 'right kind' of activity will be created.

 - You can create a clause set that contains the 13

-the content of the 'standard clauses.'
-When you assembly a
+the content of these 'standard clauses.'

 may also used for